Skip to content

 4. London close sees profit-taking and potential counter-move

 This doesn't happen every day, but it's the most common institutional pattern.
 Understanding it gives you a framework for anticipating the day's movement.
+The opening range breakout strategy is built directly around this concept — marking the first 15-minute range after the New York open and trading the breakout with session context.

 Liquidity Flow Through the Day